telerik/fiddler-everywhere-docs/get-started/collaboration.md

 With version 1.1.0 of Fiddler Everywhere, the user has options to delete previously shared sessions.
 The sessions can be deleted from the **Sessions** list through the **Delete** button.
 All users added as collaborators will be notified that the shared session is now deleted [through the notification bar and an email message](#notifications-for-shared-content).
 Deleted sessions can be restored through the [**Shared Sessions** option]({%slug saved-sessions-tab%}#shared-sessions).

->tip Deleting previously shared sessions will free your sharing quotas.
-Learn more about the quotas in Fiddler Everywhere through [the comparison table]({%slug introduction%}#key-features).

 ## Add Context for Teammates